jlevesy/prometheus-elector/README.md

 - Installs a storage backend Prometheus instance (in the `storage` namespace), configured to received metrics using the `remote_write` API.
 - Installs a statefulset running two replicas of `prometheus-elector` and `prometheus` in agent mode.
 Only one of them will push metrics at any point of time.

-#### Known Limitations

-A known limitation at the moment is that Prometheus in agent mode requires at least one [remote_write to start](https://github.com/prometheus/prometheus/blob/main/config/config.go#L115), which is the most important issue right now.
-This demo is running a [patched version of prometheus](https://github.com/jlevesy/prometheus/tree/allow-agent-no-remote-write) that removes this constraint without issues.
-I reopened [the discussion on that topic](https://github.com/prometheus/prometheus/issues/9611) https://github.com/prometheus/prometheus/issues/11665, and got positive feedback!

-The next version of Prometheus (2.42.x probably) will fully support this use case!

 ### Use Case: Active Passive Prometheus

 One issue running multiple Prometheus instances in paralle is that their dataset slightly diverges, which makes loadbalancing requests accross multiple instances difficult from a metrics consumer perspective.
 You'll need a metrics aware reverse proxy like [promxy](https://github.com/jacksontj/promxy) that aggregates the two sources to achieve this properly.